OctopusDeploy/docs/docs/api-and-integration/bamboo.md

 ![](/docs/images/3048164/3278152.png?effects=border-simple,blur-border,tape "width=500")

 ![](/docs/images/3048164/3278150.png "width=500")

-On this page:

-- Why Octopus + Bamboo?
-- Building with Bamboo and OctoPack
-- Creating a release
-- Deploying releases with Octopus and Bamboo deployment plans

 ## Why Octopus + Bamboo? {#Bamboo-WhyOctopus+Bamboo?}

 Bamboo deployments provide many advantages.
 For example, if you are using JIRA, it's easy to see which JIRA issues are included in a deployment.
 However, when it comes to the actual deployment automation tasks, there are some compelling reasons to combine Bamboo with Octopus Deploy: